| Home | E-Submission | Sitemap | Contact Us |

 Objective

-Acute vestibular syndrome (AVS) is a common symptom presented by emergency department (ED) patients.
-Differentiating peripheral from central etiology poses a challenge and clinical practice lacks a uniform diagnostic approach.
+Acute vestibular syndrome (AVS) is a common symptom experienced by emergency department (ED) patients.
+Differentiating a peripheral from central etiology poses a challenge, and clinical practice lacks a uniform diagnostic approach.
 This study aims to provide insight on incidence and diagnostics in ED patients presenting with AVS in the Netherlands.

 Methods

-A multicenter retrospective cohort study on ED patients presenting with AVS in two hospitals during 3 years.
-Primary endpoints are incidence, diagnostics and diagnosis at ED versus follow-up.
-A secondary endpoint includes therapy.
+This was a multicenter retrospective cohort study of ED patients presenting with AVS in one of two hospitals during a 3-year period.
+The primary endpoints were incidence, diagnostics, and diagnosis at ED presentation versus follow-up.
+The secondary endpoint was type of therapy.

 Results